Japan widens virus curbs, including in Tokyo, as cases surge

 The government will set up temporary oxygen stations for patients with breathing difficulties and increase production of pulse and oxygen meters and antigen test kits for an increasing number of patients expected to be monitored or treated at home, Kishda said.

-Other areas, including badly hit Osaka, where 5,396 new cases were reported Tuesday, are taking a wait-and-see stance for now.
+Other areas, including badly hit Osaka, where 6,101 new cases were reported Wednesday, are expected to follow suit later.

 While about 80% of Japanese have received their first two vaccine doses, the rollout of booster shots nationwide has been slow and has reached only 1.3% of the population.